fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ### The Prisoners of War
 The Muslims captured fifty prisoners of war.
 They were brought before the Prophet who had to decide what to do with them.
 He consulted his companions in the matter.
 Umar advised him to kill them all, but Abu Bakr advised him to set them free for ransom.
 The Prophet accepted Abu Bakr's advice.

 Since there was no house of detention in Medina, the Prophet distributed the prisoners among the Muslim families.
 These families treated their prisoners as if they were their guests.
-Some of them fed their own food to their “guests” and themselves went hungry.
+Some of them fed their own food to their "guests" and themselves went hungry.
 They actually embarrassed their prisoners by their solicitude for their welfare.
 The rich prisoners were released for a ransom.
 Those prisoners who could not pay a ransom but could read and write, were asked to teach these arts to the Muslim children, and when they did, they were also released.
 Those prisoners who were destitute, were released without any ransom.

 </details><details><summary>